Skip to content

 Versioned Documentation

-When you build the documentation using the steps from the section Building with MkDocs, the version selector in the page header is not visible as it is on our GitHub Pages.
+When you build the documentation using the steps from the section Build MkDocs Documentation, the version selector in the page header is not visible as it is on our GitHub Pages.
 That is because for the versioning, we use the mike plugin for MkDocs.
 This plugin maintains the gh-pages branch, from which the GitHub Pages are deployed.

 Previewing the Versioned Documentation